-After the second full week of classes in a fall or spring semester, students will be administratively dropped from those classes for which they are registered but not attending.
+After the second full week of classes in a fall or spring semester, students will be administratively dropped from those classes for which they are registered but have never attended.

-Students now register for courses on-line according to schedules published on the Banner website.
+Students register for courses on-line through Banner Web according to schedules published on the Banner website.
 Consultation with an advisor is a requirement, and the student must understand that if there is any deviation from the schedule agreed upon with the advisor, full responsibility rests on the student.
-At a certain point after classes have begun, no courses may be added, and to drop a course students must come to the Office of the Registrar.
-See the college calendar published in the on-line catalog and schedule for these dates.
+After classes have begun, courses may be added or dropped according to the college calendar published in the on-line catalog and schedule.